 Taxes can be complicated, and the rules change periodically.
 Review your numbers with a CPA before you make any big decisions.

 You now know how your finances might look if you retire with $300,000 and follow the 4% rule.
 To improve your chances of success, get familiar with some of the challenges you may face.

-The amount you spend is one of the most important pieces of your retirement plan as it determines how much you need.
-To get familiar with your spending, track it for several months or review transactions in your bank and credit card accounts going back several months.
-Remember that you might eliminate some expenses, such as a mortgage payment or costs related to your commute, during retirement.
-But you might also accumulate more, such as increased premiums for health care coverage.
+The amount you spend is one of the most important pieces of your retirement plan, as it determines how much you need.
+To get familiar with your spending, track it for several months, or review transactions in your bank and credit card accounts going back several months.
+Remember that you might eliminate some expenses, such as mortgage payments or costs related to your commute, during retirement.
+However, you might also accumulate more, such as increased premiums for healthcare coverage.